 Sometimes my face gets very red.
 It looks like a mask across my cheeks and nose.
 The mask often precedes an MCS reaction.

 During one of my worst reactions… my daughter told me the mask was purple.

-For the record… I’ve been tested for Lupus and was told I’m borderline.
+People have told me that the Red Mask is Lupus.
+I’ve been tested for Lupus and my results were borderline (right on the line of Lupus vs not Lupus).
 I have several other auto-immune conditions as well as many food allergies and food sensitivities.
 All of these conditions can also cause a Red Mask.
 Sometimes I don’t know the cause of the mask but, at this point, does the cause really matter?!

 Pet Peeve Alert!
 I Can’t Always Smell It

 I need to address a pet-peeve of mine and clarify that I can’t always smell the toxic substance.